LiveRamp/cascading_ext/README.md

 [BloomJoin](https://github.com/LiveRamp/cascading_ext/blob/master/src/java/com/liveramp/cascading_ext/assembly/BloomJoin.java) is designed to be a drop-in replacement for CoGroup which achieves significant performance improvements on certain datasets by filtering the LHS pipe against a [bloom filter](http://en.wikipedia.org/wiki/Bloom_filter) built from the keys on the RHS.
 Using a BloomJoin can improve the performance of a job when:

 - joining a large LHS store against a relatively small RHS store
-- most reduce input data is not in the output store
+- most reduce input data does not make it into the output store
 - the job is a good candidate for HashJoin, but the RHS tuples don't fit in memory

-Internally, we have cut the reduce time of jobs by up to 90% when using a BloomJoin lets the job only reduce over the small subset of the data that makes it past the bloom filter.
+Internally, we have cut the reduce time of jobs by up to 90% when a BloomJoin lets the job only reduce over the small subset of the data that makes it past the bloom filter.

 The constructor signature mirrors CoGroup: